-I settled down to doing my duties, as they were explained to me.
-Being away from home for the first time, was beginning to make me homesick.
+I settled down to do my duties, as they were explained to me.
+Being away from home for the first time was beginning to make me homesick.
 Lucky for me, the people I worked for saw that.
 Harry and Mary would sit with me and explain how it just had to be like that, as sooner or later we all have to get our start.

 The season usually opened the first of December every year.
 It was quite the time.
 Every fishing camp would be all ready to go.
 At the first crack of dawn, the men would be gone like the wind, everyone trying for the best fishing grounds that they knew.
 Of course, first come first served.

-Lo and behold, my boss Harry, out smarted the rest of the fishermen that winter.
+Lo and behold, my boss Harry, outsmarted the rest of the fishermen that winter.
 We waited until midnight, that night of November 30, 1940.
 Our sleds were packed with nets, lines, weights and you name it whatever it took to put the nets in the water through the ice, we had it on the sleighs.
 The night was clear, crisp and cold, and the moon was nice and bright, which made it easy to see the jigger.
-The jigger was big ten foot plank, equipped with floats and springs.
+The jigger was a big ten-foot plank, equipped with floats and springs.
 As you pulled a rope it would slide under the ice.
 The ice was crystal clear blue and there was no snow, which made spotting the jigger easy.
-In fact we had to equip our boots with cleats to prevent us from slipping on the ice.
+We had to equip our boots with cleats to prevent us from slipping on the ice.
 We set all our nets before six o'clock in the morning.
 When the other fishermen, Geir Thordon and his three men and Verner Johnson and his six men, were coming out, we were already going home, with all our nets well marked.
 These fishermen were kind of put out about that.
-However, before many days went by, our tactics became quite a conversation piece, on how we out foxed the rest of them.
+However, before many days went by, our tactics became quite a conversation piece, on how we outfoxed the rest of them.
 It was always a good topic for a laugh now and again.

 It sure was nice after a hard day's work to sit around and generally shoot the breeze, while we were fixing nets, or making fish boxes.

 Besides having a fishing camp and a mink ranch, Harry and Mary ran a stopping place.
-There was two big bunk houses to house the freighters and a barn to shelter the horses.
+There were two big bunkhouses to house the freighters and a barn to shelter the horses.
 Sometimes there would be as many as thirty teams of horses and about ten to twelve men to feed for a night, so as you can see Mary also had her work cut out for her.

-They said there really wasn't much of a future in Dore Lake.
+They said there wasn't much of a future in Dore Lake.

 They wished me lots of luck and I was off,